T045T/TIS-100/README.md

   Add the operand to ACC.
   Again, when reading from a Port, this may block.
-  ACC saturates at 999.
+  ACC saturates at 999 (or -999 if adding a negative number, which is possible).

 * **SUB** src: {literal, port, ACC, NIL}

   Subtract the operand from ACC (will block if reading from a Port).
-  ACC saturates at -999.
+  ACC saturates at -999 (or 999 if subtracting a negative number, as above).

 * **NEG**